Hatem902/covid-19-tracker/README.md

-This is a Covid-19 Real-Time Tracker web-app built with React.js & Chakra UI using a free Covid-19 API.
+This is a Covid-19 Real-Time Tracker web-app built with React.js, React Leaflet and React Chart.js using a free Covid-19 API.

 ## The different techniques Implemented throughout this build: